aehrc/TRIBES/README.md

 After you install *TRIBES*, return to [Testing installation on example dataset](#testing-installation-on-example-dataset) to test the installation on example data.

-After you install *TRIBES*, return to [Testing installation on example dataset](#testing-installation-on-example-dataset) to test the installation on example data.

 ## Manual installation

 *TRIBES* is implemented as a `snakemake` pipeline and relies a number of bioinformatics tools for processing, such as `bcftools`, `bgzip`, `tabix`, `vcftools`, `germline`, `beagle` as well as a number of `python` an `R` packages.